- Flooring types

 Jump into our guides and start learning

-Flooring companies can simplify your remodel for you — typically, these companies can schedule an in-home consultation to discuss your options, and most also offer labor warranties and guarantees.
+Flooring companies can simplify your remodel for you.
+Typically, these companies can schedule an in-home consultation to discuss your options, and most also offer labor warranties and guarantees.
+Look for flooring companies with a history of happy customers and at least several years of experience, and ask them about their workmanship warranties.

-Hardwood is a classic.
-It brings warmth and natural beauty to a space, and it’s highly customizable.
+Hardwood brings warmth and natural beauty to a space, and it’s highly customizable.
 It comes in several different species and stains, with all kinds of features to choose from.
-It is a bit expensive, however, at $3 to $6 per square foot (before installation).
+However, it’s more expensive, typically costing around $6 to $25 per square foot.

 Here are some hardwood customization options to consider:

-Engineered hardwood has the same look and finish as true hardwood floors, but its materials and installation typically cost a bit less.
-Engineered flooring does have a shorter life span than true hardwood flooring, however, so hardwood might be the way to go if you’re looking for longevity and can afford the investment.
+Engineered hardwood, which uses layers of hardwood and plywood, has the same look and finish as true hardwood floors, but its materials and installation typically cost less.
+However, it has a shorter life span, so hardwood is better if you want longevity and can afford the investment.

-Living rooms, entryways, bedrooms, dining rooms and offices are all great places to install hardwood floors.
-Although spills might deter you from installing hardwood floors in your kitchen, there are new sealants and finishes that can help repel water on wood.
+Although the risk of spills or nicks might deter you from installing hardwood floors in your kitchen, there are new sealants and finishes that can help repel water on wood.

 What’s the best flooring for the money?